The Raggy Dolls: Merchandise

-The complete first series of The Raggy Dolls was released on DVD on 21 June 2010 through Revelation Films; the complete second series was available from 18 October 2010; the complete third series was available from 7 February 2011; the complete fourth series was released on 6 June 2011, but the complete fifth series was never released.
+The complete first series of The Raggy Dolls was released on DVD on 21 June 2010 through Revelation Films; the complete second series was available from 18 October 2010, the complete third series was available from 7 February 2011 and the complete fourth series was released on 6 June 2011, but the complete fifth series was never released.

 Books

-A series of at least 10 books were published in 1990 by both Boxtree Limited (in association with Yorkshire Television Limited) and ABC Enterprises (for the Australian Broadcasting Corporation).
+A series of at least ten books were published in 1990 by both Boxtree Limited (in association with Yorkshire Television Limited) and ABC Enterprises (for the Australian Broadcasting Corporation).
 The books were written or adapted by Neil Innes and illustrated by Steve Smallman.
 Titles include: